Vegan Greek green bean stew with potatoes

 - 2 1/2 cups water

-- 3 medium sized potatoes, peeled and each potato cut into quarters
+- 3 medium size potatoes, peeled quarter each potato

 - 1 teaspoon salt

 - 1/4 teaspoon ground black pepper

 - Trim your green beans and then wash them well.
 Set aside.

 - In a large pot, heat the olive oil over medium heat and sauté your onion and garlic, stirring constantly so that they do not burn.
 After a few moments (when your onion has just begun to get translucent), add the green beans to the pot.
 Stir well.

 - After stirring in the green beans, add to the pot the tomato juice or sauce, water, potatoes, salt and pepper.
 Stir well to combine.1 cup tomato sauce, tomato juice, or passata, 2 1/2 cups water, 3 medium size potatoes, peeled, 1 teaspoon salt, 1/4 teaspoon ground black pepper

 - Cover the pot and allow to cook over medium heat for approximately 50 – 60 minutes.
 Be sure to shake the contents of your pot every 15 minutes or so.
 You should also check your pot occasionally and give the contents a stir; there should always be liquid present in the pot.
 If there is not, add more water, 1/2 cup at a time.

 - Enjoy this meal with some bread, feta cheese and a side of some olives.